bojeryd91/bojeryd91.github.io/_posts/2020-08-13-macro-finance-glossary.md

 **Tobin's Q --** also known as Kaldor's v or q ratio.
 It is the ratio of market value to the replacement value of a company/asset.
 "One, the numerator, is the market valuation: the going price in the market for exchanging existing assets.
 The other, the denominator, is the replacement or reproduction cost: the price in the market for newly produced commodities.
 We believe that this ratio has considerable macroeconomic significance and usefulness, as the nexus between financial markets and markets for goods and services." (page 1--2, Asset Markets and the Cost of Capital, Brainard & Tobin, 1976.)

+**Uncovered interest parity (UIP) --** If you can borrow at different risk-free interest rates in two different currencies, then theory predicts that the difference in the expected return on the currencies should equal the difference in current interest rates.
+Otherwise, there is an arbitrage opportunity.
+In the case when the differences equal, the uncovered interest parity holds.

 **Wholesale funding --** In contrast to retail funding, wholesale funding is sourced from big investors in the money market.
 These are usually local governments, insurance companies, and other institutional investors.